 - Redirect traffic from these pages to the most relevant page (tell your web dev partner to make some 301 redirects).

 - Make your 404 page awesome.
 Why not?
 Add links from it to other web pages.
 Add humor.
 Create an apology video.
 Or get really creative, like these examples:

 Next question: How did people get to these pages?
 Was it from internal links?

 Are you the one driving traffic to these bad pages?
 Are there broken internal links on your website?
 Our GA4 website audit has the answer.

-Because Google Analytics is based on website behavior, this will only show links that are broken and clicked on.
+Because GA4 is based on website behavior, this will only show links that are broken and clicked on.
 In other words, the links that actually affect user experience.
 If it’s never been clicked, it won’t show up.

 ProTip: Use a paid SEO audit tool, which will check your site for all broken links (internal and external) along with other stuff that technical SEOs worry about, such as duplicate content in meta descriptions.
 But is that a ranking factor in search engines anyway?
 I think no.